Optimizing messages and campaigns is a crucial activity for any app marketer.

 On the next page, build two or three different variations of the email you want to send.
 You can modify the email template, content, subject line, and sender name.

-Click Continue once you are finished building the email variations.
+Click Continue after you are finished building the email variations.

 We will determine the winner based on the number of clicks, and then deliver the winning message to the rest of your target audience.

-In the screenshot above, we are sending the A/B test to a sample size of 10% who will receive either Variant A or B. In other words, 5% of the target segment will receive email Variant A and another 5% will receive email Variant B. We will wait for 45 minutes to evaluate the winner based on the number of clicks.
-The winner variant is then sent automatically to the remaining 90% of the target segment.
+In the above image, we are sending the A/B test to a sample size of 10% who will receive either Variant A or B. In other words, 5% of the target segment will receive email Variant A and another 5% will receive email Variant B. We will wait for 45 minutes to evaluate the winner based on the number of clicks.
+The winner variant is then automatically sent to the remaining 90% of the target segment.

-In the case of a tie between Variant A and B, we will send the remaining 90% email Variant A.
+If there is a tie between Variant A and B, we will send the email Variant A to the remaining 90% of the audience.